Kellen-Linse/Data-Structs-Algos-and-Interviews/DS&A_Bootcamp/notes.md

 function validate(node, min = null, max = null) {
   if(! node) return null;

-// these top two statements are check if the value at a given node
+// these top two statements are checking if the value at a given node
 // is larger or smaller than it should be.

     // skip if no max, or if there is a max
     // but value at a given node is greater than max if(max !== null && node.data > max){
       return false;
     }

     // skip if no min, or there is a min
     // but the value at a given node is less than min if(min !== null && node.data < min){
       return false;
     }

 // IF THERE IS A FALSE VALUE IT CASCADES UP!